Our admissions application period is now closed for the 2018-19 academic year.

 - Portfolio must include: (1) a cover page, listing each writing sample (include title, year, genre, log-line, and a sentence about how it relates to your past work and/or thesis proposal.
 (2) One previously written feature dramatic screenplay, correctly formatted (pdf attachment).
 (3) The portfolio can also include any three of the following: short dramatic screenplay; short story; critical/scholarly essay; other relevant examples of recent work which reflect your writing abilities and creativity; a completed film whose script you authored, along with a copy of the script and relevant production details.
 (Note: all written material must be submitted as PDF attachments.
 Film(s) and film excerpts should be sent either as a YouTube or Vimeo URL link listed on your cover page (please provide passwords if required).
 DO NOT submit any DVDs or Blu-rays.

 - Thesis proposal (750 words): Submit a proposal of an original feature film screenplay, which includes a discussion of the film's dramatic premise, as well as an indication of how the proposed project reflects your interests as a writer and what larger ideas, concerns or questions might be explored through telling this story.
 Proposal should include: title, proposed length, genre, medium, one sentence summary description.
 Then: content (1-2 paragraphs); form (1-2 paragraphs); influences (films, filmmakers, artists, 1 paragraph); relation to your previous work (1-2 paragraphs); logistics (timeline, resources, equipment, 1-2 paragraphs).
 (Note: if accepted to the program, students are allowed to develop a different thesis project from that initially proposed.)
+Please combine your Statement of Interest and your Thesis Proposal into one document (max.
+4 pages) and upload under 'Statement of Interest'.

 Applicants should hold a masters degree in film or a related field.
 No applicants with an average of lower than B+ shall be admitted to the program.
 In addition to the general requirements of the Faculty of Graduate Studies admissions office, the Graduate Program in Film requires the following documents: